Skip to main content

 Avery, S. (2019, March 26).
 How to Break the Hold of Proxy Advisory Firms.
 Smith Business Insight.

 Calluzzo, P. and Kedia, S. (2018, December 18).
 Mutual Fund Board Connections and Proxy Voting.
-Harvard Law School Forum on Corporate Governance and Financial Regulation
+Harvard Law School Forum on Corporate Governance and Financial Regulation.

 Swedroe, L. (2017, November 1).
 Swedroe: When Popularity Kills?
 ETF.com.

 Swedroe, L. (2017, July 8).
 Do security analyst recommendations bet on or against academic findings?
-The Investors Podcast.
+The

 Jennings-Edquist, G. (2017, June 30).
 Complex Instruments Harm Fund Investors: Study.
-Ignites.
+Ignites (of the Financial Times).

 Rosengarten, J. (2017, June 22).
 Why complex mutual fund strategies don’t pay off.
 Wealth Professional.